FlaviusBelisarius/FleaIllinois/README.md

 **Here is the User Schema:**

-1. "name" - String - required
+1. "name" - String
-2. "email" - String - required
+2. "email" - String
 3. "verified" - Boolean
 4. "phoneNumber" - String
 5. "profileImage" - String - stores the image link

 **Here is the Product Schema:**

-1. "productName" - String - required
+1. "productName" - String
-2. "productDescription" - String
+2. "productDescription"
-3. "productPrice" - Number - required
+3. "productPrice" - Number
-4. "productImage" - String
 5. "sellerID" - String
 6. "forSell" - Boolean
 7. "dateCreated" - Date - should be set automatically by server to present date